-Obviously as a vegetarian, you'll shun all animal fats because they're all long-chain saturated fats which are hard to break down and therefore, easily get deposited as extra body fat.
-And you probably read about or heard from ill-informed doctors, nutritionists and dieticians that saturated fat makes you put on weight fast.
+If you're a vegetarian, you'll naturally shun all animal fats because they're all long-chain saturated fats which are hard to break down and therefore, easily get deposited as extra body fat.
+And you probably read about or heard from ill-informed doctors, nutritionists and dietitians that saturated fat makes you put on weight fast.

 Hence, you avoid saturated fats at all costs including those derived from plants such as coconut oil and palm oil.
 Because of the misinformation from those "experts", you actually believe saturated fat in coconut oil to be as bad as that in animal fat and other vegetable oils.